 A guest blog about sustainable tile, and ethical design by Nayeli King.
 Pictures by Bradford King.

 I’m a big believer in designing with intention.
 I want my space to be a living mood or manifestation board speaking to my and my young families' subconscious at all times.
-I wanted to create a space that reflected my history, my soul and my future.
-In design I focus on the full body experience, subconsciously, aesthetics affect us through all of our senses.
+Not only that, but I wanted to create a space that reflected my history, my soul, and my future.
+In design, I focus on the full body experience, subconsciously, aesthetics affect us through all of our senses.
 As an Austin Realtor I see a ton of homes.
 So, I was well versed in the current trends.
-But I knew I wanted something more tailored and personal in a holistic way of design.
+But I knew I wanted something more tailored and personal in a holistic form of design.

 Why Sustainable Tile?

 For me, it starts with tile.
 Clay Imports was my first choice because I knew it was handmade and hand painted making each piece unique and different.
 Also, it was sustainably sourced, and I was supporting local.
 I try to be as conscious as I can within my budget.
 And tile is where I felt I got the most design impact for my Eco-dollar.
 They also have so much variety that I knew I could find something I hadn’t seen on the design blogs or in a home I’ve toured.